r-hub/sysreqsdb/README.md

 ## Planned formats, example

-First, a mapping from R package `SystemRequirements` fields to canonical software library names:
+First, a mapping from R package `SystemRequirements` fields to canonical software library names.
+For each canonical name we list all names that are used to refer to it.
+So we store the reverse mapping, actually.

 ```json
 {